 How are you planning to pay for the new addition?
 Some homeowners may have money socked away specifically for the project and others may choose to take out a home improvement loan.
 Homeowners taking out a loan may need to consider their current financial situation and the amount of monthly payments that may be required.
 Other savings or investments may also be used to finance a home improvement project.

 Follow the Guidelines and Get Permits

 It may be necessary for the homeowner or licensed contractor to investigate what structures may be built on a piece of property.
+It's may also be a good idea to hire a construction/remodeling manager to oversee the project.
 Homeowners should investigate about any setback restrictions which can change the location or positioning of an addition.
 Building area ratios, historic-district preservation ordinances and height restrictions may affect some homeowners planning a home addition.
 This is why it may be necessary to head to city hall prior to starting any construction, as these types of limitations can alter the plans of the addition.